Cristian Roldan: 2017: Partnership with Jordan Morris

+He formed a partnership and personal friendship with fellow rookie Jordan Morris—previously a collegiate rival—that was dubbed "Jorstian Mordan".

+2018: First contract extension

+In December 2018, Roldan agreed to a five-year, $4-million dollar contract extension with the Sounders.

+2019: MLS Cup title

 On November 10, 2019, Roldan featured for Seattle in a 3–1 home win over Toronto FC in MLS Cup 2019; he was involved in the build-up to his team's opening goal, after colliding with Jonathan Osorio, who lost the ball, while Seattle went on to score with Kelvin Leerdam.

+2022: Champions League title

 He also played all eight matches in Seattle's run to the 2022 CONCACAF Champions League title, providing one goal and five assists, and was named to the Team of the Tournament.
 Roldan underwent groin surgery in August 2022 to treat a sports hernia, his first major injury during his professional career.
 He returned to the team for their final three matches of the regular season as the Sounders failed to qualify for the playoffs.

+2023: Second contract extension

 He signed a five-year contract extension with the Sounders in January 2023 alongside Morris.
 Roldan suffered a concussion during a regular season match against St. Louis City SC in April and missed several matches while undergoing treatment; he resumed training in late May.
 Roldan had a second concussion during a Leagues Cup match in July and underwent more treatment, including sleep monitoring, at a facility in Detroit.
 He returned to play against FC Dallas on September 16.

 International career

+2015: Youth level

 Roldan represented the United States at under-20 level.

+2017: Senior debut and first CONCACAF Gold Cup

-He was also eligible to represent either Guatemala or El Salvador through his parents, and mentioned in an interview that he had been offered senior callups from both nations.
+He was also eligible to represent either Guatemala or El Salvador through his parents, and mentioned in an interview that he had been offered senior call-ups from both nations.
 On July 12, 2017, he was cap-tied to the United States national team by starting their 2017 CONCACAF Gold Cup group stage match against Martinique.